RanRhoads84/debgpt7.8-with-vectorDB/README.md

 For a turnkey setup on Debian 13 (trixie) that installs the terminal client, the FastAPI vector microservice, and a Qdrant backend in one go:

-1. Install the locally built packages together with Qdrant:
+1. Install the locally built packages:

   ```
   sudo apt install ./debgpt_0.7.8~vector1_all.deb \
-              ./debgpt-vector-service_0.7.8~vector1_all.deb \
+              ./debgpt-vector-service_0.7.8~vector1_all.deb
-              qdrant
   ```

   If you are pulling artifacts from CI, copy the `.deb` files to the target machine first and adjust the filenames above as newer versions appear.

-  Tip: `contrib/vector_service/setup_vectordb.sh` automates adding the Qdrant repository, installing the package, and restarting the services.
+  Tip: `contrib/vector_service/setup_vectordb.sh` automatically discovers the latest Qdrant release from GitHub (override via `QDRANT_VERSION` or `QDRANT_DEB_URL` if you need something specific), installs it, and restarts the services for you.

 2. Enable and start the services: